Do Go On - 127 - Escape From Colditz Castle

 It's so complicated.

-An Austrian leader from like the late 19th century.
+An Austrian leader from like the late 19th century, I believe.

 All right.

-His real name was harder to pronounce than everyone called in
+His real name was harder to pronounce and everyone called him Franz Joseph,

-So I'm just going to go on that.
+so I'm just going to call him that.

 swap them with British soldiers dressed as guards,